clareaulab/clareau-lab-website-old/protocols/mitotracing/index.md

 First, there is a high degree of inherent transcriptional error of the mitochondrial RNA polymerase, which may confound variant determination.
 Yet, RNA-based methods do have limitations.
 For example, not all mtDNA molecules may be equally transcribed or captured; for example, the 22 mitochondrial tRNAs are not reverse transcribed by poly(A)-based priming, which is most commonly utilized in scRNA-seq.

+{% include section.html background="images/scistories-clear-cut.png" dark=false %}

+{% include section.html %}

 ## Software for analyses

+As part of these tools, our lab has been the primary developers of genotyping software for processing sequencing reads from the protocols and identifying high-confidence single-cell heteroplasmy.

 - For analyzing mtDNA (from any ATAc data), we currently recommend the [mgatk package](https://github.com/caleblareau/mgatk).
 - For analyzing MAESTER data, we recommend the [maegatk workflow](https://github.com/caleblareau/maegatk).